suchyta1/Valarauko/README.md

 Here's some explanations

 * `dbname` -- the DB tables you'll write to.
 You'll get tables with this names, appended with `['truth','sim','nosim']` (and empty `'des'`).
+* `jobdir` -- where output job files write
+* `outdir` -- where output temporary files (images, etc.) write.
+Set this to somewhere on the scratch disk.

+* `ngal` -- number of Balrog objects per realization
+* `pos` -- directory with positoin files generated for the Balrog run set from [`BuildPos.py`](https://github.com/suchyta1/BalrogMPI/blob/master/BuildPos.py)
 * `tiles` -- a list of DES coadd tilenames
 * `nodes` -- how many nodes your job will use.
 * `npersubjob` -- number of tiles to run on each node (in each job file).
 Tiles on the same node run sequentially.